There are two types of screening

 1.3: Unclear

-If the information provided in title and abstract is no enough to decide the relevancy of the results, then you keep it in this folder.
+If the information provided in the title and abstract is not enough to decide the relevance of the results, then you keep it in this folder.

 2: Screening the full-texts

-You will need to get the full-texts of Relevant and Unclear folders and check if they are meeting your eligibility criteria.
-There are several ways to get the full-texts.
+You will need to obtain the full texts of the Relevant and Unclear folders and check if they meet your eligibility criteria.
+There are several ways to get the full texts.

-When you are in full-texts screening step, you will end up having some or all of the following folders/groups:
+When you are in the full-text screening step, you will end up having some or all of the following folders/groups:

 2.1: Included studies